Dry Enough for Dinosaurs

 This tiny outback spot proudly claims a big title, the Home of the Muttaburrasaurus.
 Discovered just outside town in 1963, this plant-eating dinosaur has become the local hero, immortalised in a life-size statue and a tidy museum display.
 The cast model towered above us, all teeth and tail, as we read up on how this ancient creature once roamed the land beneath our feet.

 The Muttaburrasaurus langdoni was discovered in 1963 by local grazier Doug Langdon, near the banks of the Thomson River close to Muttaburra, hence the name.
-The fossilised skeleton he stumbled upon turned out to be one of the most complete dinosaur finds in Australia at the time.
-The species was later named in his honour.
+The fossilised skeleton he stumbled upon, later named in his honour, turned out to be one of the most complete dinosaur finds in Australia at the time.

-Belonging to the ornithopod group of dinosaurs, the Muttaburrasaurus is estimated to have lived around 100 million years ago, during the Early Cretaceous period, when much of inland Australia was covered in lush forest and floodplains.
-It’s thought to have been a herbivore, possibly feeding on tough vegetation with its strong, beak-like mouth.
+Belonging to the ornithopod group of dinosaurs, the Muttaburrasaurus is estimated to have lived around 100 million years ago, during the Early Cretaceous period, when lush forests and floodplains covered much of inland Australia.
+It’s thought to have been a herbivore, possibly feeding on thorny vegetation with its strong, beak-like mouth.
 That distinctive, enlarged snout?
 Palaeontologists believe it may have been used for vocalisation, maybe a deep honk to communicate with others.

-While the original fossils are housed in Queensland Museum collections, the life-size replica in town is a brilliant tribute to one of the country’s most iconic dinosaur discoveries and a reminder that even in the middle of Outback Queensland, history runs deep beneath your feet.
+While Queensland Museum collections house the original fossils, the life-size replica in town is a brilliant tribute to one of the country’s most iconic dinosaur discoveries and a reminder that even in the middle of Outback Queensland, history runs deep beneath your feet.

 Just around the corner, we visited the Centre of Queensland sign, a quirky photo op and a fun claim to fame.
 It might not be the actual geometric centre, but it’s a solid symbolic one, and we couldn’t resist grabbing a snap.